Statistics about life with an Undiagnosed or Rare Disorder: An Infographic

 Director of Community Outreach

-Magda is a recent graduate from the Physical Therapy program at Texas State University.
+Magda is a graduate from the Physical Therapy program at Texas State University.
 She works in an outpatient clinic in Austin, delivering 1 on 1 care to a diverse patient population.
 During her time at Texas State, she was the community service coordinator and participated in many U.R.
 Our Hope events, forming a passion for the organization and its mission.
 She joined the Board of Directors as the Director of Community Outreach, with the vision of using her voice to empower the community in giving back.
 In her free time, Magda enjoys music, traveling, and NBA basketball

 ADVISORY BOARD